top of page

-Girls Who Code at Binghamton University is a free ten-week program for high school girls in the Broome Country Area, offering learning opportunities as well as a supportive sisterhood to change what a programmer should look like and do.
+Girls Who Code at Binghamton University is a free ten-week program for high school girls, offering learning opportunities as well as a supportive sisterhood to change what a programmer should look like and do.

 ____ LIKE A PROGRAMMER